Ethan Bryant

-Ethan Bryant (born August 20, 2001) is an American soccer player who plays as a midfielder for Sporting Kansas City II in MLS Next Pro.
+Ethan Bryant (born August 20, 2001) is an American soccer player who plays as a midfielder for USL Championship club Monterey Bay FC.

 Career

 San Antonio FC

 Bryant signed his first professional contract with San Antonio FC on February 14, 2018.
 He made his professional debut on May 23, 2018, starting in a U.S. Open Cup match against the Colorado Springs Switchbacks.
 Bryant became San Antonio FC's youngest all-time goalscorer on September 29, 2018, when he scored his first professional goal against Seattle Sounders FC 2.
 On January 16, 2019, it was announced that Bryant would again play for the SAFC senior squad during their 2019 USL Championship season.

 Richmond Kickers

 During the 2021 season, San Antonio FC loaned Bryant to USL League One side Richmond Kickers where he saw 13 appearances.
 Following the 2021 season, Richmond signed Bryant on a permanent basis.

 The 2022 season saw Bryant as a regular midfield starter, with 28 appearances.
 The Kickers finished top of the regular season table, and Bryant was named USL League One Young Player of the Year.